rumenmitov/microeconomics-notes/pages/Supply Curve%3A Perfect Competition.md

   #+END_PINNED
 	- ![image.png](../assets/image_1699867619347_0.png)
 		- #+BEGIN_NOTE
-		  Since price-takers have no effect on the market, no matter of the quantity they produce, the market price will be constant (*MR*).
+		  Since price-takers have no effect on the market, no matter of the quantity they produce, the market price (*MR*) will be constant for all producers.
 		  #+END_NOTE
 - #+BEGIN_NOTE
   If total revenue > total cost, firm is *profitable*.